- Research article

 Electronic supplementary material

-Additional file 1: 2+ to NCaBD as measured by ITC.
+Additional file 1: Figure S1.
+Binding of Ca2+ to NCaBD as measured by ITC.
 For each injection, 4-μL of a 4-mM Ca2+ solution was mixed in a sample cell containing 0.155 mM NCaBD at 25ºC.
 The corrected heats evolved per injection for N-CaBD was either fitted to a model with 2 independent binding sites (solid line) or with a model with identical, cooperative binding sites (dashed line).
 (PPT 255 KB)